cybora/bank_project/README.md

 	git clone https://github.com/cybora/bank_project

-To run the project, go to the main folder and type the command below
+To run the project, go to the Bank_Project folder and type the command below

 	mvn spring-boot:run